funeco-asia/smart-citizen-curriculum/README.md

 # smart-citizen-curriculum
-a list of courses to empowers urban dwellers to design their city and their urban lifestyle for sustainability and resiliency
+a list of courses to empowers urban dwellers, especially those from the poorest background and the elderly,  to design their city and their urban lifestyle for sustainability and resiliency of themselves and their community

 1. Digital Literacy: The Web as learning resource, digital privacy, online safety, multi-modal communications, automation